 The First World Windmills in South Khorasan & Sistan- Baluchestan Provinces

-Asbads (windmills) of Iran is the oldest windmills in the world.
-Located in the Iranian town of Nashtifan, initially named Nish Toofan, or "storm's sting," the windmills have withstood winds of up to 74 miles an hour.
+Asbads (windmills) of Iran is not only the oldest windmills in Iran but also in the world.
+They are one of the most famous historical sites and tourism monuments of Nashtifan Located in South Khorasan-Iran.
+These masterpiece architectural named Nish Toofan, or "storm's sting," the windmills have withstood winds of up to 74 miles an hour.

 The first people who decided to implement wind power were ancient Persians.
 Nearly 2800 years ago, Iranian engineers in Sistan and Baluchestan & South Khorasan Provinces built the first windmills in the path of the region's 120-day-blowing winds to use its incredible power for milling grains, and to extract water from the wells.
 This Iranian invention is called Asbad, which is short for the Persian equivalent to the word windmill.
 Iranians implemented the windmills based on the rotation along a horizontal axis, and this is why Iranian windmills look different from their Dutch counterparts.
 In addition to Sistan and Baluchestan Province, there are Asbads in the town of Nehabandan, which is a part of South Khorasan Province.